vincentntang/vincentntang.com/content/posts/20211030-how-we-grew-tampadevs/index.md

 ![Tampa Devs Count](./img/1_tampa_devs_count.png)

-Last month I started Tampa Devs, a community of where developers can learn and grow together in Tampa.
+Last month we started Tampa Devs, a community of where developers can learn and grow together in Tampa.
 I wrote about why I started it [here](https://www.vincentntang.com/why-i-started-tampa-devs/)

 Growing a tech community is ...rather challenging.
 In order to grow a successful community, we needed events that developers would enjoy going to.
 These can be broken down to two types: